jordanchancellor/high_mu_oyster_SLiM_simulations/README.md

-oyster_neutral_model  SLiM script for running a neutral model based on the oyster life cycle with life-tabel age-based mortality and highly variable reproduction in otder to investigate how high mutation rate affects the genomic landscape
+SLiM script for running a neutral model based on the oyster life cycle with life-tabel age-based mortality and highly variable reproduction in otder to investigate how high mutation rate affects the genomic landscape